vipulnaik/diet-exercise-health/events/2025/2025-blood-test-plans-round-1.md

 After placed the order, I downloaded the requisition form from the Marek Diagnostics website.
 I also checked the order status on the Marek Diagnostics website.
-It shows as "Unfulfilled".
-That suggests that the transition in status from "Unfulfilled" to "Fulfilled" happens as part of the blood draw.
+It shows as "Unfulfilled". ~~That suggests that the transition in status from "Unfulfilled" to "Fulfilled" happens as part of the blood draw.~~ When I logged in again on 2025-01-01, the order status showed as "Fulfilled" so it doesn't seem to refer to whether the blood sample has been submitted.

 ### Appointment for blood draw